2snufkin/notes/GitHub/Local.md

 - `git commit -a`: This command stages and commits changes in one step.
 It's essentially equivalent to running `git add .` followed by `git commit`.

-- `git commit --amend`: Use this command to modify the last commit's message without creating a new commit.

 ### Squash Commits